 Some years ago, I landed a job as a lead carpenter for a construction company in Northern Virginia.
 The owner of the company had a magnetic sign stuck to the door of one of his trucks that read Quality is the True Measure of Value.
 Over the years, I'd seen many such signs on the sides of service vehicles, but never gave them much thought - just more of the same old over-used empty banal phrases that we too often see and hear.

-On a job site a few months later, I was sitting up against a tree having lunch.
-There it was again!
-Parked across the street was that truck - Quality is the True Measure of Value.
+On a job site a few months later, I was leaning up against a tree having lunch and saw the truck again - Quality is the True Measure of Value.
 I thought about that statement for a while and a few questions came to mind.
 How did they measure quality?
 How did they manage it?
 How did they know that they had hired someone who cared about quality?
 I suppose that they planned to manage the quality themselves by being on site often enough to spot and correct poor workmanship.
 That made sense to me - I had managed quality this way on my own projects.
 Perhaps being on site once a day to review the day's schedule with the lead carpenter is often enough.
 Discuss what is being built and the techniques that will be used to build it.
 By doing this, as manager of quality, you can get a feel for the confidence level of your workers, and whether or not you should return later in the day to see how things are going.

 Managing quality is easy when you have good people working for you, though they aren't always easy to find.
 When I interview someone for any position, I look for signs that they are knowledgeable and experienced, but what I look for most is that they care about the work they do.
 I like to see pride in their faces when they show me pictures of their work or feel their enthusiasm when they talk about something they built.
 If I can sense that they really like what they do, I know they will be good quality workers.
 I hope that is what my boss was thinking when he made the decision to hire me.